 No amount of money could fully compensate family members for the loss of a loved one.
-However, a diligent wrongful death attorney in the area could assess the worth of a loved one’s case and fight for their maximum compensation.
+However, a diligent attorney could assess the worth of a loved one’s case and fight for their maximum compensation.
 Wrongful death accident damages can include:

 - Medical and funeral costs